d4rk5eed/Prelude-for-Rails-and-Novels/README.md

 **my-indent-region** -> moves region to the right by 2 positions (bound on **C-.**)

 **my-unindent-region** -> moves region to the left by 2 positions (bound on **C-,**)

+### [company-robe] Removed company-capf

+Since it freezes connection to host I removed it from company backends